LevanGetia/nosql-challenge/README.md

 # UK Food Establishment Analysis

-This project analyzes data related to food establishments in the United Kingdom, focusing on hygiene ratings, business types, and locations.
+Project Overview

+This project analyzes the UK Food Standards Agency data to help food journalists and critics decide on which establishments to focus their future articles.
+We work with a NoSQL database, MongoDB, to perform data manipulations and queries that yield insights into the hygiene and overall ratings of various establishments across the UK.

+Files:

+NoSQL_setup_starter.ipynb:

+Initial setup and database import.
+Database and collection confirmation.
+Library imports and initial data view.
+Data updates and corrections.

+NoSQL_analysis_starter.ipynb:

+Deep-dive analysis to answer questions about establishment ratings.
+Use of complex MongoDB queries including aggregation pipelines.
+Conversion of query results to Pandas DataFrames for easier interpretation.

 ## Requirements